docs

 Short answer

-The 277CA is the X12 005010 pre-adjudication claim acknowledgment returned to the submitter after an 837 claim reaches a clearinghouse or payer.
-It reports whether the claim was accepted into the adjudication system or rejected before adjudication began.
-An accepted 277CA does not mean the claim will be paid; it means the claim entered the processing pipeline.
-A rejected 277CA means the claim never reached adjudication and must be corrected and resubmitted before the timely filing window closes.
-The key technical carrier is the STC segment, which combines a Claim Status Category Code (CSCC) with a Claim Status Code (CSC) and an Entity Identifier Code to pinpoint both the nature of the problem and the party responsible.
-The three signals that billing teams commonly confuse — the 999, the 277CA, and the 277 status response — operate at entirely different layers of the workflow, and conflating them is a meaningful operational error.
+The 277CA is the X12 005010 pre-adjudication claim acknowledgment returned after an 837 reaches a clearinghouse or payer.
+It reports whether the claim was accepted into adjudication or rejected before adjudication began.
+Accepted does not mean paid; it means the claim entered the processing pipeline.
+Rejected means the claim never reached adjudication and must be corrected and resubmitted before the timely filing window closes.
+The technical carrier is the STC segment, which pairs a Claim Status Category Code (CSCC) and a Claim Status Code (CSC) with an Entity Identifier Code to name both the problem and the party responsible.
+Teams routinely confuse three signals — the 999, the 277CA, and the 277 status response — that operate at different layers, and conflating them is a real operational error.

-The 277CA in plain English
+The STC segment in plain English

 | CSCC | Plain English |